robhabraken/sitecore-power-publish/README.md

 Sitecore Power Publish
 ======================

 Sitecore Publish functionality improvements and extensions for Sitecore by Rob Habraken.
-This module works on Sitecore version 6.4 and up and is tested and proved for all versions up to Sitecore 8.0.
+This module works on Sitecore version 6.4 and up and is tested and proved for all versions up to Sitecore XP version 8.0 Update 1.

 ### Power Publish ###